aldefouw/redcap_cypress/.github/ISSUE_TEMPLATE/manual-feature-test.md

 ---
-name: Core feature test
+name: Manual feature test
 about: Used to manage core features.
 Before completion, the check list must be completed
 title: "[Feature name and number]"
-labels: core feature
+labels: non-core feature
 assignees: ''

 ---

 Permalink:

-Review:
+Pre Review:
 - [ ] The script targets the correct feature sufficiently
+- [ ] The user requirements are met

+Post Review:
-- [ ] The script matches the source manual script
+- [ ] The script targets the correct feature sufficiently
 - [ ] The script appropriately tests the feature